veltzer/demos-linux/src/exercises/c/spinlock/exercise.md

 # Spinlock

-* Implement a pthread spin lock like api using atomic operations in gcc.
+* Implement a pthread spin lock like API using atomic operations in GCC.

-* The api could be gotten by `man -k pthread | grep spin`
+* The API could be gotten by `man -k pthread | grep spin`

 * Demonstrate the use of your spinlock.